 965.1.
-Persons Exempt from Application of Chapter; Demonstration of Products without compensation, to show how that product is used or to prove its value or effectiveness, with the intent that the consumer may later purchase and apply the product him- or herself, without the help of a licensee or product instructor, and the purchase price of the product charged to the consumer is no more than its average retail price.
+Persons Exempt from Application of Chapter; Demonstration of Products

+For the purposes of Section 7319 (e) of the Business and Professions Code concerning persons exempt from the Barbering and Cosmetology Act, the term "demonstrating" means to perform a one-time service on a consumer, without compensation, to show how that product is used or to prove its value or effectiveness, with the intent that the consumer may later purchase and apply the product him- or herself, without the help of a licensee or product instructor, and the purchase price of the product charged to the consumer is no more than its average retail price.